 9.png

 This section will use a narrative approach to describe the emotional bond between humans and animals.
-All exhibits in this section are coming to China for the first time.
+All exhibits are coming to China for the first time.

 10.png